rbuchberger/jekyll_picture_tag/docs/users/liquid_tag/examples.md

 ---
-sort: 2
 ---
 # Examples

 {% raw %}

-  * Basic form, will use the markup preset named 'default':
+  * Basic form, will use the preset named 'default':
   ```
   {% picture example.jpg %}
   ```